-- wood, charcoal, normal coal, coke - but if you used the
+- wood, charcoal, normal coal, coke - but if you used the town

 The Siemens brothers, in essence, came up with the idea of a heat exchanger.
 Run the hot exhaust gases through a chamber filled with stacked bricks, and you heat up the bricks.
 Then run your process gases through these hot bricks and you heat up the gases.
 Have two heat exchanger units and switch back-and forth from one to the other.
 Here is the classical drawing showing what the whole contraption looks like: